pablo14/data-science-live-book/model_performance/knowing_the_error.md

 <img src="magnifier.png" width="200px" alt="Error in predictive models">

 <br>

 ### What's this about?

-Once we've built a predictive model, how sure we are about it's quality?
+Once we've built a predictive model, how sure we are about its quality?
 Did it capture general patterns _-information-_ (excluding the _-noise-_)?